Swallow: Calls

 Swallows are able to produce many different calls or songs, which are used to express excitement, to communicate with others of the same species, during courtship, or as an alarm when a predator is in the area.
 The songs of males are related to the body condition of the bird and are presumably used by females to judge the physical condition and suitability for mating of males.
 Begging calls are used by the young when soliciting food from their parents.
 The typical song of swallows is a simple, sometimes musical twittering.

 Status and conservation

 The Bahama swallow is listed as an endangered species.

 Species of hirundine that are threatened with extinction are generally endangered due to habitat loss.
 This is presumed to be the reason behind the decline of the critically endangered white-eyed river martin, a species that is only known from a few specimens collected in Thailand.
 The species presumably breeds in riverbanks, a much diminished habitat in Southeast Asia.
 As the species has not been reliably seen since 1980, it may already be extinct.
 Two insular species, the Bahama swallow and golden swallow, have declined due to forest loss and also competition with introduced species such as starlings and sparrows, which compete with these swallows for nesting sites.
 The golden swallow formerly bred on the island of Jamaica, but was last seen there in 1989 and is now restricted to the island of Hispaniola.
+The blue swallow, an intra-African migrant, is threatened by habitat loss in its breeding and non-breeding sites.